Skip to content

 • Ultra: $35 per user per month includes unlimited file sharing for recordings, HD video whiteboards and messaging, 200 texts per user per month, and 10,000 pooled toll-free minutes

-3. Grasshopper: Best alternative with multi-digit extensions
+3. Grasshopper: Best alternative to Google Voice with multi-digit extensions

 Google Voice alternatives: Grasshopper